 You can’t stop workers from picking up the virus outside the company, but you can stop them from bringing it in.

 Almas Industries has been working with biometric access control for years, we’re good at it and proud of what we do.
-Let us help you keep your workers safe, your company safe, and your community safe, get in touch today.
+Let us help you keep your workers safe, your company safe, and your community safe – get in touch today to discuss biometric access control, biometric readers, or facial scanners for your business.